Sphereon-Opensource/SSI-SDK/README.md

 ## Factom DID Provider

-The [Factom Protocol DID Provider](./packages/factom-did-provider/README.md) can create DIDs on the Factom Protocol.
+The [Factom Protocol DID Provider](./packages/factom-did-provider/README.md) can create DIDs using the Factom Protocol.

 ## LTO Network DID Provider

-The [LTO Network DID Provider](./packages/lto-did-provider/README.md) can create DIDs and to add and manage verification methods on LTO Network.
+The [LTO Network DID Provider](./packages/lto-did-provider/README.md) can create DIDs, as well as add and manage verification methods using LTO Network.

 ## Mnemonic Seed